 Committee Members’ Roles

 Committee members attend monthly Committee meetings.
 They bring items to meeting agendas as representatives of their voting districts.
-And they contribute to the development of the annual Committee Plan and associated priorities.

 Committee members identify active Democrats in their voting districts and periodically communicate with them both formally and informally.
 They cultivate a pipeline for potential Borough Council candidates, and they secure contact information for potential Committee members or supporters.
+Members are responsible for casting votes to nominate and endorse candidates for Council.

 When the Committee runs candidates in local elections, Committee members actively support Democratic candidates.
 Members will often walk with candidates in parades or at public appearances or canvass with candidates.
 They write letters to the editors of local news outlets, they support candidates at public events (e.g., Bottle Hill Day), and they make phone calls to Democrats in their voting districts.